Udo/canvas-game-starter/game/lib/u-macrobars.md

 Now comes the real meat of Macrobars: executing real JavaScript code directly within the template.

 ## Code Sections

+Finally, you can execute any Javascript directly, just as you would in PHP.

 To accomodate a range of editors and use cases, Macrobars executes any JavaScript code it finds in:
 - between `<script>` and `</script>` tags